gatineausoftware/data-profile/README.md

 ### to do
-1. use if-let construction  **Partially complete**
-2. try to dispatch functions rather than using case?
+2. do i need a -main?  or can I run arbitrary functions on cluster?
 3. do functions need to be compiled to execute on cluster?
-4. build some test cases.
-5. get midje working.
+5. get midje working. ** not working....problem with AOT? **
-6. get repl development working
+6. get repl development working ** Yes.  however cannot submit functions defined in REPL**
-7. build function to get distribution of all columns (int, non int, string date etc…)  [run a map that creates a structure containing the data plus a collection of stats…then run reduce over it, i.e., overcome spark/reduce limitations]  **DONE**
 8. compare performance of clojure vs scala.
 9. build function that outputs 'good' data and 'bad' data in separate locations.
 10. clean up main loop.